Stanley Tong

-Stanley Tong (唐季禮; born 7 April 1960) is a Hong Kong film director, producer, stunt choreographer, screenwriter, entrepreneur and philanthropist.
+Stanley Tong Gwai-lai (唐季禮; born 7 April 1960) is a Hong Kong filmmaker.
 He is known for directing action-adventure films, including several with Jackie Chan.

 Early life

 Stanley Tong was born on 7 April 1960, in Hong Kong, and he completed his education in Hong Kong and Canada.
 Tong studied at the University of Manitoba.

 Film career

 Encouraged by his brother-in-law in Hong Kong, who was a filmmaker, Tong started his film career there in 1979 by working behind the scenes in films.
 In 1991, Tong directed his first film, the self-funded Stone Age Warriors.
 The film received critical acclaim from some famous film critics, which attracted the attention of Golden Harvest.
 Tong was then invited to join the company as a film director.

 Tong is very well known for his action movies.
 Working closely with Jackie Chan, Stanley directed some very popular movies in the 1990s.
 Their first collaboration, Police Story 3: Super Cop (1992), broke box office records in many Asian countries and received a nomination for Best Film at the Golden Horse Awards.
 Tong's other movies with Jackie Chan, such as Rumble in the Bronx (1995) and Police Story 4: First Strike (1996), also created significant box office records, the latter grossing HK$57,518,795, the highest box office return for a local film in Hong Kong until 2001.
 Also, the release of Rumble in the Bronx in the United States helped Jackie Chan make a name for himself in Hollywood.

 Tong customarily attempts stunts himself before asking actors to risk themselves, e.g., Jackie Chan's leap from a parking garage roof to a fire escape in Rumble in the Bronx and the finale of Stone Age Warriors.

 During his stay in Hollywood, Tong also filmed his only English language non-martial arts film Mr. Magoo (1997), which was a critical and commercial failure, and Martial Law (1998), which was a moderate critical success.
 He was also in talks to direct a live-action adaption of Sailor Moon, under Disney, however, the film was scrapped very early on.

 In 2000, Tong returned to Shanghai, in hopes to inspire the future generation of filmmakers in China.
 After his long absence away from home, Tong directed his first film in his homeland, China Strike Force.
 In 2005, Tong wrote and directed the film The Myth.
 In the same year, Tong also helped produce Asia's first 3D CGI animated film, DragonBlade: The Legend of Lang.

 In recent years, Tong has produced a number of films, including the films The Myth (2005) and CZ12 (2012), as well as the TV series Fall in Love with You (2012) and The Patriot Yue Fei (2013).

 Apart from filmmaking, Tong has been active with charity work both in USA and China.
 He also works as a guest lecturer in Chinese institutions to help cultivate the nation's future filmmakers.